 Article Before After Remark

-1~18 Article 1 : Article 1 : Scope of application Add article topics.
+1~18 Article 1: Article 1 : Scope of application Add article topics.

-Article 2 : Article 2 : Definition (1)
+Article 2 : Article 2 : Definition (1) ·

 Article 3 : Article 3 : Definition (2)

 Article 4 : Article 4 : The types of

 derivatives that may be traded

 Article 5 : Transaction principle Article 5 : Transaction principle

 and guideline and guideline

 Article 6 : Article 6 : The loss ceiling on

 total trading and for individual

 Article 7 : Article 7 : Ceiling of total amount

 of derivatives contracts

 Article 8 : Division of authority Article 8 : Division of authority

 and duties and duties

 Article 9 : Authorization Article 9 : Authorization

-Article 10 : Article 10 :
+Article 10: Article 10:

 Article 11 : Article 11 : Public Disclosure of

 Information

-Article 12 : Article 12 :
+Article 12: Article 12:

-Article 13 : Article 13 :
+Article 13: Article 13:

-Article 14 : Article 14 :
+Article 14: Article 14:

-Article 15 : Internal control Article 15 : Internal control
+Article 15: Internal control Article 15 : Internal control

 Article 16 : Article 16 : Internal audit and

-penalties

-Article 17 : Article 17 : Implementation and
+Article 17 : penalties Article 17 : Implementation and

-amendment
+Article 17.
+Article 17 : Implementation and amendment

+Article 18 :

-Article 18 : Article 18 : Enforcement and
+Article 18.
+Article 18 : Enforcement and

-history
+5 history Clearly define the

-5 Transaction principle and Transaction principle and Clearly define the
+3 Transaction principle and Transaction principle and Company could

-guideline : guideline Company could
+guideline : guideline only engage in

-The profit of the Company shall be The profit of the Company shall only engage in
+The profit of the Company shall be The profit of the Company shall , ,

 derived from operation.
 The be derived from operation.
 The hedging

-· Company engages in transaction.
+Company engages in above Company engages in transaction.

-Company engages in above hedge-oriented transaction of the
+derivatives transactions shall be hedge-oriented transaction of the

-derivatives transactions shall be above derivatives transactions
+above derivatives transactions

 based on the principle of hedging shall be based on the principle of

 currency and interest rate risks hedging currency and interest

-only, opportunism transaction are

-rate risks only, which means the
+only, opportunism transaction are rate risks only, which means the

 not allowed.
 The instruments shall purpose of holding or issuing

 meet the Company's actual derivatives commodity is not to

 hedging needs earn through price differences of

-a commodity.
+Heaging Heeds a commodity.
 The Company does

 not allow opportunism

 transaction.
 The instruments shall

+transaction.
+The motiuments slidil